Platform:

 LD Blueprints (LDBPs) are what we call our lower-level Blueprint actors, that are not always-loaded.
 They should never handle higher level logic like fact manipulation.
 They usually are controlled by one or more declarative patterns.

-My role: feature owner, created & maintained most of the Blueprints for our game, created BP standards, performed reviews
+My role: feature owner, created & maintained most of the LD Blueprints, created BP standards, performed reviews

 Blueprint framework